 A leprous man in an ancient Jewish community would have been ostracized.
 Excluded.
 Uninvited.
 Alone.
 For the sake of public health as much as (or more than) reasons of religious purity, he would be kept on the outskirts of society, quarantined.
 Likely, it would have taken immense courage and desperation for such a man to enter back into the parts of the city where Jesus was speaking; the places where crowds were gathered; the spaces where religion was being taught.
 Rules and codes would have been broken for the leper to be nearby, but that didn’t matter.
 For the hopeless, the hope of healing will drive anyone to do reckless things.

 And Jesus responds with even greater recklessness.
 Not just a word: a touch.
 Deliberate contact with contamination.
 The word was enough to heal the man of his highly infectious disease, “I am willing.
 Be healed.”
 The touch was enough to restore the man’s soul.
 Deprived of human contact for as long as he had been sick (months? years?), Jesus welcomed him back to the land of the living.
 Community.
 Belonging.
 While we were yet sinners, Christ died for us; while we were yet untouchable, Jesus touched us.
+(Terry Wardle, a pastor and former seminary president, knows what it means to experience the healing touch of Christ in the middle of profound brokenness.)

 Most of us are quick to rebuke the wind and waves with our words.
 I know I am (often to no avail).
 When those around us are sick, trapped, lost, wrong, hopeless, stubborn, rebelling, broken, how often do we settle for mere words (often to nothing more than the sound of our own voices)?
 Perhaps, like Jesus, we could learn to heal by drawing close.
 By learning the power of proximity.
 Sometimes faith needs something to touch.